vikingJason/5eVaultMain/content/2. DM Tools/Rules/Followers.md

 A smith keeps your weapons and armor in top condition.

-**Inexperienced.** While you have a smith in your employ, any weapon you wield does +1 damage after your smith has fine-tuned it over the course of a [[short rest]].
+**Inexperienced.** While you have a smith in your employ, any weapon you wield does +1 damage after your smith has fine-tuned it over the course of a [[Short Rest]].

 **Experienced.** As inexperienced, and your smith takes particularly good care of some of your equipment.
 At the end of each week choose a number of items equal to your proficiency bonus.
 The chosen items do not require any maintenance checks as your smith makes sure to keep them in excellent condition.